conrad-krueger/Personal-Projects/README.md

 Feel free to use any of the code on here.

-Each of my projects is found in folders that contain a README.txt file.
+Each of my projects is found in folders that contain a README file.
 The README file will contain a description of the general theme of the folder, a brief description (some longer than others) of what each of the source code files does, how to compile and run.